GlesgaJitter/mungos_repo/README.txt

   I've used standard python data analysis packages, including pandas, numpy, matplotlib, and seaborn.
   In addition, glob is imported to load .csv data files.

-  Presently, the code only tests the linear regression model on a test sample of the supplied data sets, so there is no user input or interaction.
+  Presently, the code only tests the linear-regression model on a test sample of the supplied data sets, so there is no user input or interaction, aside from choosing features on which the linear-regression model will be trained.
-  A future development may be to allow users to input values for the features manually, and utilise the linear regression model to predict the car's market price.
+  A future development may be to allow users to input values for the features manually, and utilise the linear-regression model to predict the car's market price.

 3. How to Install and Run the Project
-  The .py file included was developed using Atom, and can be run using
+  The Jupyter notebook .ipynb file included was developed using Atom, and is called project1_code2.ipynb.
-    python3 project1_code2.ipynb
-  from a terminal.
-  User car data sets will need to be downloaded and stored in the local folder to be loaded, or the project1_code2.ipynb code can be amended to the files' location.
+  Used-car data sets will need to be downloaded and stored in the local folder to be loaded, or the project1_code2.ipynb code can be amended to the files' location.

 5. How to Use the Project